HRLPC Home Distance Maintained By Parking Trail Walk Historical Info

 Additional Historical Items:

 Along the Adams Mill trail there are numerous historic structures which the observant hiker may see.
-For example, at the upper end of the trail is a sandstone headwall, several old earthen dikes, and the remains of 2 sandstone dams.
+For example, at the upper end of the trail are a sandstone headwall, several old earthen dikes, and the remains of 2 sandstone dams.

 And of course the existing restaurant, which dates from 1880.
 The original keystone with the date on it is on the east end of the restaurant in an archway (the keystone with date over the front door is a replica).
-Also, the smaller brick building on the north side, to the left of the trail entrance, is historic as well.
+The smaller brick building on the north side, to the left of the trail entrance, is historic as well.